iterative/dvc.org/content/docs/use-cases/versioning-data-and-models/index.md

 # Versioning Data and Models

-Taking the leap from conceptual to applied data science invariably requires answering the questions around data management.
-How to track the evolution of datasets and machine learning models?
-Where to store data artifacts for easy access and sharing?
+Taking data science from conceptual to applied requires answering data management questions around dataset and machine learning model versioning.
+How to track the evolution of data and ML models?
+How to organize and store the revisions of these data artifacts for easy access and sharing?

-It turns out that we can find some answers in software engineering, notably [version control](https://en.wikipedia.org/wiki/Version_control).
-This means having a change history to traverse (commits), allowing for parallel work (branching), peer-reviews (pull requests), etc. What if we could do the same with data?
+It turns out that we can find some answers in software engineering, like [version control](https://en.wikipedia.org/wiki/Version_control).
+This means adopting a standard file storage structure (cache) and keeping a change history (commits), as well as further benefits like enabling parallel teamwork (branching), peer-reviews (pull requests), etc. Imagine if we could do the same with data!

 ![](/img/404) _Data as code_

 Some advantages:

-- Logistics: Manage and share different versions of datasets and ML models easily, maintaining complete visibility .
+- Manage and share multiple versions of datasets and ML models easily, maintaining visibility over them.
-- Adopt a standard: Codifying data and its processes enable Git workflow such as branching, pull requests, release management, and even CI/CD for your data lifecycle.
+- Codifying <abbr>data artifacts</abbr> (and processes) enables proven Git
+  workflows such as branching, pull requests, release management, and even CI/CD for your data lifecycle.
-- Reproducibility: Guarantee sure that yourself and others can rewind data pipelines exactly as they were created originally.
+- Reproducibility: Guarantee that anyone can rewind data pipelines exactly as they were created originally.
-- Simple CLI: track data and models as they evolve with simple commands like `dvc add` or `dvc repro` (similar to `git`).
+- Simple CLI: work with simple terminal commands like `dvc add` or `dvc checkout` (similar to familiar `git` commands).
 - Security: [DVC metafiles](/doc/user-guide/dvc-files-and-directories) enable
   auditing data changes.
 And data access controls can be setup via storage integrations.